 By 1979 Wells was back in Auckland.
 Working as a proofreader at The NZ Herald, he finished his night shift in time to catch the crew who were shooting short film Queen Street.
 In book Film in Aotearoa New Zealand, he describes this moment as "fantastically empowering".
 The mystery of film "collapsed as if someone had pulled a curtain away".

-Annoyed by the "straight linear" approach of pioneering gay feature Squeeze (1980), Wells set about making something provocative, and less reliant on dialogue.
-The result, experimental short Foolish Things (1980), won awards in Europe.
-It was the first of a series of gay-themed projects made with his then partner, future director Stewart Main.
+Annoyed by the "straight linear" approach of pioneering Kiwi gay movie Squeeze (1980), Wells set about making something both provocative, and less reliant on dialogue.
+The result, experimental short film Foolish Things (1980), won awards in Europe.
+It was the first of a series of gay-themed projects made with his then partner, (future) director Stewart Main.

 Wells was developing a "feeling of solidarity" with many of the filmmakers emerging in this period, including Gregor Nicholas and Shereen Maloney.
 Each would make contributions to groundbreaking anthology series About Face (1985), which came about partly due to Wells' campaigning.
 With other independent filmmakers, he'd formed the New Film Group, feeling that short films were as valid — perhaps more so — than feature films.
 The NFG pressured the powers that be to devote more funding to shorts.